antonybudianto/angular-starter/README.md

 ```bash
 gulp build
 ```
-or you can create production build and then serve it using `live-server` by running:
+or you can create production build and then serve it using Browsersync by running:
 ```bash
 gulp serve-build
 ```